SantosPauloRF/WebSite-DarkMode/README.md

 });
 ```

-Other then that, you can see that i used flex box to make all the parts of the website responsive.
-For the video blocks in the center, i used ```flex-wrap: wrap;``` to make them wrap into each other as the screen get smaller (didnt want to change their size as that will compromise the understanding of the content).
+Other than that, you can see that I used flex box to make all the parts of the website responsive.
+For the video blocks at the center, I used ```flex-wrap: wrap;``` to make them stack on top of each other as the screen get smaller (didnt want to change their size as that would compromise the understanding of the content).

-Also some basic animations in the content as you hover into them.
-Same with the menu buttons ( made divs and didnt use ```<buttom>``` so i could fully personalize them).
-I ancor the button clicks to the content and footer ids, so when you press them the page goes to those sections.
+Additionally, I created some basic animations on the content as you hover into them.
+I did the same with the menu buttons (created divs and didnt use```<buttom>``` so I could fully personalize them).
+I anchored the button clicks to the content and footer ids, so when you press them the page goes to those sections.

-Still a bunch of things i can do better, but thats my first website and my objective of make a responsive dark mode was achive!
+There are still lot of things I can improve, but this is my first website project and my objective was to make a responsive dark mode website was achieve!

-Any constructive comments please send me a message on [linkedin](https://www.linkedin.com/in/paulo-rafael-faria-dos-santos-a2ba65235/)
+If you have any constructive comments please send me a message on [linkedin](https://www.linkedin.com/in/paulo-rafael-faria-dos-santos-a2ba65235/).

 Thank you very much! 👋🙂